MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

 1. Select the Section which you would like to add Component into.

-1. Hover to any editable canvas area and click the components icon.
+1. Hover over any editable canvas area and choose the components icon.

 1. Select **List**.
-You can select either to create a new list or use an existing list (if maker has created one previously)
+You can select either to create a new list or use an existing list.

 1. If you decide to create a new list, a new window will appear.
+1.
     :::image type="content" source="media/first-page/add-list.png" alt-text="The add a list menu.":::

     | List | Description |